A Middle-Aged Writer's Quest To Start Learning To Code For the First Time - Slashdot

 Re: (Score:2)

-Dave Barry to the rescue (Score:2)
+Dave Barry to the rescue (Score:4, Funny)

 I guess some things never change [totseans.com]: